Where is the museum located?

 Is photography allowed in the Museum?

 Photos and videotapes for personal use may not be taken inside the Museum, except for two designated locations inside the gallery.
-Photos, videotapes or audiotapes for any other use require advance notice and the express prior written permission of the Museum’s Communications Coordinator.
+Photos, videotapes or audiotapes for any other use require advance notice and the express prior written permission from the National Blues Museum.
+To request permission, please contact the National Blues Museum.

 Can I bring my snack/beverage into the Museum?